leafeye/lunchmoney-mcp-server/README.md

 # Lunchmoney MCP Server

 A Model Context Protocol (MCP) server that lets you interact with your [Lunchmoney](https://lunchmoney.app) transactions and budgets through Claude and other AI assistants.

+## What is this?

+This tool allows you to connect your Lunchmoney financial data to Claude AI, so you can ask questions about your spending, analyze your budget, and get insights about your finances through a natural conversation.

 ## Features